What Drink Helps With Sore Muscles?

 It was found in a 2013 study published in the Journal of Agricultural and Food Chemistry that athletes who consumed about 2 cups of watermelon juice had reported less muscle soreness after a workout.
+Really, it is one of the best recovery drinks for sore muscles.
 The results came from the essential amino acids found within the watermelon.
 The citrulline within watermelon is a naturally occurring amino acid that contains many antioxidant properties.

 One of citrulline's main functions within the body is to contribute to nitric oxide synthesis, which acts as a potent and stronger vasodilator, or blood vessel widener, that can help in increasing blood and oxygen flow to our tissues.
 When the blood and oxygen flow to our bodies are at higher levels, we are able to exercise at much higher intensity and intervals.
 The increased oxygen delivery also caused by the naturally occurring citrulline helps to enable faster muscle repair and recovery, which is assumed to be perceived result found within the study.

 In the body, citrulline is also transformed into the essential amino acid known as arginine.
 Arginine is important for many of our body's organs, such as the lungs, kidney, and liver, as well as our reproductive and immune systems.
 It is also found that arginine is an important tool to aid in wound healing.